Katie Holmes: 2010–present: television work and return to film

 In 2019, she played in the independent film Coda alongside Patrick Stewart.
-The movie is acclaimed by critics and received 3 out of 4 stars.
+The film was acclaimed by critics.

-In 2020, she starred in the movie Brahms: The Boy II.
+In 2020, she starred in the film Brahms: The Boy II.
 The film was theatrically released in the United States on February 21, 2020. and grossed $20 million worldwide against a production budget of $10 million.
-The same year, she was the main character in the movie The Secret: Dare to Dream co-starring Josh Lucas, Jerry O'Connell and Celia Weston, which was released in the United States through video on demand, and theatrically in several countries, on July 31, 2020, by Roadside Attractions and Gravitas Ventures, following the COVID-19 pandemic.
+The same year, she was the main character in the film The Secret: Dare to Dream co-starring Josh Lucas, Jerry O'Connell and Celia Weston, which was released in the United States through video on demand, and theatrically in several countries, on July 31, 2020, by Roadside Attractions and Gravitas Ventures, following the COVID-19 pandemic.
 In its debut weekend, The Secret: Dare to Dream was the top-rented film on FandangoNow, second at Apple TV, seventh on the iTunes Store, and 10th on Spectrum.
 In its second weekend the film finished second on FandangoNow's weekly rental chart, and placed on two others.

 In 2022, she wrote and directed her second film, a romantic drama named Alone Together.
 The film stars Katie Holmes, Jim Sturgess, Derek Luke, Melissa Leo, Zosia Mamet, and Becky Ann Baker.
 It premiered at the Tribeca Film Festival on July 14, 2022.
 It was released in the United States on July 22, 2022, by Vertical Entertainment. and was released on video on demand on July 29, 2022.

 In 2023, Holmes returned to the theatre starring in the off-Broadway play The Wanderers by Ann Ziegler.
-Holmes also directed and acted in the movie Rare Objects, which was released in cinemas on 14 April 2023.
+Holmes also directed and acted in the film Rare Objects, which was released in cinemas on April 14, 2023.
 The film starred also Julia Mayorga, Saundra Santiago, Candy Buckley, Giancarlo Vidrio, Derek Luke and Alan Cumming.
 In 2024, Holmes starred in the Broadway revival of Our Town by Thornton Wilder, portraying Mrs. Webb opposite Richard Thomas, Jim Parsons and Zoey Deutch.

+In 2026, Holmes starred in an Off-Broadway revival of Hedda Gabler at The Old Globe Theatre in San Diego, California where she portrayed Hedda.